williambailey/vagrant-ca-certificates/README.md

-# Vagrant::CaCertificates
+# CA Certificate Plugin for Vagrant
-Vagrant plugin which installs trusted CA certificates into a guest.
+A [Vagrant][4] plugin which configures the virtual machine to inject the specified certificates into the guest's root bundle.
+This is useful, for example, if your enterprise network has a firewall (or appliance) which utilizes [SSL interception][5].

-This is useful, for example, in the case where you are behind a corporate firewall appliance which performs SSL interception and supplies its own self-signed certificate.
-It also is useful in cases where your enterprise has a split-horizon certificate authority for internal sites.
+_Warning:_ This plugin adds certificates to the guest operating system's [root certificate bundle][6].
+You should only use this if you know *exactly* what you are doing.
+This should *never* be used on a production machine.

 ## Installation
 The latest stable version of this plugin can be installed using the